 2. Make a Professional Website

-A professional website will help to identify who you are, what you have to offer, and spread brand awareness.
+A professional website will also help spread brand awareness.
 Most importantly, it will help you show up in search results.
 Follow-along templates, guides, and designs make it easy to create your own website.
 Check out our website guide for step-by-step instructions.

 3. Write a Blog

 Blogging is a great way to showcase your expertise, reach your target audience, and engage with your current clients.
-Running a blog through your professional website can help drive traffic and new clients your way.
+Creating a blog on your professional website can help drive traffic and new clients your way.
+However, blog posts should be published regularly to grab attention and should be on relevant topics that showcase your expertise.

 4. Contribute Content